 Visit the Daisetsuzan National Park, and go hiking among the mountains and forests with their peaceful lakes.
 Many people visit the Peace Memorial Park in Hiroshima.

-Japan will surprise you with its capacity to combine tradition and modernism: Geisha and manga, robots and samurais, Zen gardens and skyscrapers, everything seems paradoxical; however, it all creates a certain symbiosis.
+Japan will surprise you with its capacity to combine tradition and modernism: Geisha and manga, robots and samurais, Zen gardens and skyscrapers, everything seem paradoxical; however, it all creates a certain symbiosis.
 The home of bonsai and haiku,

 Japan has a connection with time which often disconcerts westerners: You will probably need some patience to learn to enjoy the beauty of the moment, but you will certainly appreciate the countless gadgets conceived using advanced technologies.

 WHAT TO SEE IN JAPAN

 WHEN TO GO TO JAPAN